The Truth About The Rapture.

 It was expedient that one should die for many - in the end, many will die for one.

-Just think again about what I've just said - God gave up His one and only Son in exchange for our sinful lives so that we may have life, and He didn't have to do that simply because we're not worthy but there was no other way - a sinless life had to be given through the cross so that our sins could be forgiven.
+Just think again about what I've just said - God gave up His one and only Son in exchange for our sinful lives so that we may have life, and He didn't have to do that simply because we're not worthy but there was no other way - a sinless life had to be given through the cross so that our sins could be forgiven - and there was only one sinless life.
 When Jesus was tempted He was tempted in all things as we are and if He failed in just one small temptation it would have negated His sacrifice.
 He showed a perfect example for us to follow and He knows we will all fall simply because of our fallen, human nature.
 We can be so thankful that He delights in mercy, if we confess daily.
 And there isn't one who hasn't sinned in some form every day - how unworthy and undeserving we are.

 In O.T. times, forgiveness was sought through the blood sacrifice of animals - rescinded now by the blood of Christ, is it of little wonder then, that it says in Hebrews 12: 4, Ye have not yet resisted unto blood, striving against sin?
 God marked His own dear Son for martyrdom as a ransom for us - why should we even think it too much to give our own sin tainted lives for Him when He, being without sin, did so for us?
 Our faith has not yet been put to the severest of tests.

 I cannot help but love Him because He first loved me.
 1st John 4: 19.